rigoudyg/climaf/doc/future_steps.rst

   - use a hierarchy of cache locations, some being shared among various users

-- interfacing the Drakkar's community CDFtools
+- interfacing the Drakkar community CDFtools

 - managing masks (e.g. for ocean, tropics, lakes, oceanic basins ...)

 - managing dataset ensembles

-- an alias feature (allow to declare that a variable can be decude by some offset and scaling from another one); however, the 'derived variable' feature, albeit sub-optimal, already allows for that; see :py:func:`~climaf.operators.derive`

 - chunking : automatically splitting e.g. the time dimension when processing a dataset if memory issues call for